“Nothing is good or bad but thinking that makes it so.”

 With a steady 6% average growth, the chemical engineering field will continue to see developments in these materials out of necessity and breakthroughs.

 One of the most important elements of chemical resistant equipment is construction.
 As you might imagine, open seams and loose connections defeat the purpose.
-When a suit is designed, it needs to have bound or sealed seams over the surged seam.
+Therefore, the suit design must have bound or sealed seams over the surged seam.
 This provides durability, strength, and protection.
 The prospects of abrasion and cutting to suits offer their own dangers.
 It’s important that materials provide visual indicators of damage.

 The most flexible and earliest levels of chemical protection guidelines came from the EPA through OSHA.
 The levels decrease in severity starting with highly hazardous and unknown substance protection.
 At the low end, this covers non-hazardous substance workwear.